-Of the 1783 participants assigned to latent classes, 928 had CO values at the 1-year follow-up point (6 months following the conclusion of the trial).
-Using a quit threshold of CO ≤ 11ppm, 268/928 (28.9%) had quit smoking at this point.
-More specifically, 67.1% (n = 96/143) of subjects in Class 1 had quit, 24.8% (n = 124/500) in Class 2, and 16.8% (n = 48/285) in Class 3.

-An elastic net linear regression model was used to predict 1-year CO values using baseline characteristics alone, achieving an average cross-validated (mean ± SE) R2 = 0.245 ±0.006, with R2=0.214 on the testing set.
-Adding latent class as a predictor improved average cross-validated prediction performance by an average of 6.3% (CV R2=0.299±0.013, test R2=0.307).
-Each model improved on performance observed using latent class alone (R2=0.108±0.006, test R2=0.216).
-To simulate using CO prediction as a quit-smoking classifier, ROC curves were generated using exhaustive CO thresholds (see Figure 3).
-Predicted CO values at or below the threshold were considered accurate predictions.
-The model using latent class in addition to baseline characteristics outperformed the model using those characteristics alone.
+Of the 1783 participants assigned to latent classes, 122 (6.8%) met criteria for biochemically verified smoking cessation (Class 1: 70/186 [37.6%]; Class 2: 34/803 [4.2%]; Class 3: 18/776 [2.3%]) at the 1-year follow-up.
+Regularized logistic regression was used to predict smoking cessation using baseline characteristics alone (AUC = 0.632 ± 0.006, p < .001), and baseline characteristics plus latent class (AUC = 0.776 ± 0.010, p <.001).
+Each model outperformed classification using a permuted null distribution.
+Adding latent class as a predictor improved cessation prediction by 14.4%.

-As with the previous analysis, regression coefficients from each model’s validation folds were recorded to assess feature importance in predicting 1-year CO values (see Figure 5).
-Membership to Classes 2 and 3 were associated with higher follow-up CO values relative to participants from Class 1.
-Notably, latent class predictors were weighted more heavily than baseline CPD or CO.
+As with the previous analysis, regression coefficients from each model’s validation folds were recorded to assess feature importance in predicting smoking cessation (see Figure 5).
+In the model using latent class as a predictor, participants in Classes 2 and 3 were approximately 90% less likely to achieve smoking cessation 6 months following the trial (Class 2 OR = 0.111 ± 0.013, Class 3 OR = 0.070 ± 0.005).
+Participants who received active NRT were also more likely to quit smoking (OR = 1.90 ± 0.157).
+A large site effect was observed, with participants at sites in Denmark and Germany more likely to quit smoking than those at the USA site.

 DISCUSSION

 This study examined smoking patterns in a secondary analysis of five NRT trials and found three distinct repeated measures smoking trajectories among participants who were not motivated to quit smoking at baseline.
-Approximately 10% of smokers initially reduced and nearly or completely eliminated their smoking (Class 1), 45% reduced by approximately half of their baseline CPD and remained at that level throughout the trial (Class 2), and the remaining 45% reduced initially but reverted to cigarette use similar to their baseline levels (Class 3).
+Approximately 10% of participants initially reduced and nearly or completely eliminated their smoking (Class 1), 45% reduced by approximately half of their baseline CPD and remained at that level throughout the trial (Class 2), and the remaining 45% reduced initially but reverted to cigarette use similar to their baseline levels (Class 3).

-Predictive modeling revealed that smokers who reduced substantially tended to be older, have later smoking onset, and lower levels of anxiety and nicotine dependence.
-This trend was emphasized when comparing smokers who reduced despite receiving placebo NRT versus those who failed to reduce substantially yet received active NRT.
-Additionally, regression models predicting CO values 6 months after the trial’s conclusion showed stronger performance incorporating latent class as a predictor versus using baseline characteristics alone, suggesting smoking trajectories may have implications for predicting smoking cessation.
-Those in Class 1 have lower 1-year CO values, while those in Classes 2 and 3 tended to have higher follow-up readings.
+Predictive modeling revealed that participants who reduced substantially tended to be older, have later smoking onset, and lower levels of anxiety and nicotine dependence.
+This trend was emphasized when comparing participants who reduced despite receiving placebo NRT versus those who failed to reduce substantially yet received active NRT.
+Additionally, regression models which used baseline characteristics plus latent class assignment to predict smoking cessation 6 months following the trial outperformed models which used baseline characteristics alone.
+This suggests that smoking trajectories, including initial patterns of reduction, may have implications for predicting smoking cessation outcomes.

 Most importantly, despite random assignment to active or placebo NRT and consistent instructions to reduce smoking, cigarette use trajectories were not homogeneous.
 In particular, although those who received active NRT were more likely to reduce their smoking, many participants did not reduce.
 Lower levels of nicotine dependence and anxiety predicted reduction, even among those given placebo NRT.